History of the Netherlands: Expansion and growth

-Around 1000 C.E. there were several agricultural developments (described sometimes as an agricultural revolution) that resulted in an increase in production, especially food production.
-The economy started to develop at a fast pace, and the higher productivity allowed workers to farm more land or to become tradesmen.

 Draining of low-lying swampy areas and flood control was expanded significantly after 1200 CE.
 Before that, towns were built north of the major rivers, Utrecht, Kampen, Deventer, Zwolle, Nijmegen, and Zutphen, but with the expansion of dikes and drainage, cultivable land was created and population expanded.
 In this period, Holland expanded relative to the other regions.
-From the thirteenth century onward, the necessity of controlling water in this northern was a given, transforming the physical environment, but also requiring institutions and cooperation between areas for water management.
-Drainage boards (heemraadschappen) were established and the "dike count," took on responsibilities not only for water management issues, but also fiscal, policing, and judicial functions.
+From the thirteenth century onwards, the necessity of controlling water in this northern was a given, transforming the physical environment, but also requiring institutions and cooperation between areas for water management.
+Drainage boards (heemraadschappen) were established and the "dike count", took on responsibilities not only for water management issues, but also fiscal, policing, and judicial functions.
 By the end of the thirteenth century, Holland emerged in the dominant position of the northern region.

 The southern Low Countries remained highly populous and developed and was among the most highly urbanized areas in Europe.
-Because of the east-west flow of the Low Countries' large rivers, they were a military and political barrier between north and south.
+Because of the east–west flow of the Low Countries' large rivers, they were a military and political barrier between north and south.
 The southern Low Countries could not exert influence over the north.
 This division meant that the counts of Holland became politically important in the north.
 Holland extended its political power over Zeeland.

 Guilds were established and markets developed as production exceeded local needs.
 Also, the introduction of currency made trading a much easier affair than it had been before.
 Existing towns grew and new towns sprang into existence around monasteries and castles, and a mercantile middle class began to develop in these urban areas.
 Commerce and town development increased as the population grew.

 The Crusades were popular in the Low Countries and drew many to fight in the Holy Land.
 At home, there was relative peace.
 Viking pillaging had stopped.
 Both the Crusades and the relative peace at home contributed to trade and the growth in commerce.

 Cities arose and flourished, especially in Flanders and Brabant.
 As the cities grew in wealth and power, they started to buy certain privileges for themselves from the sovereign, including city rights, the right to self-government and the right to pass laws.
 In practice, this meant that the wealthiest cities became quasi-independent republics in their own right.
 Two of the most important cities were Bruges and Antwerp (in Flanders) which would later develop into some of the most important cities and ports in Europe.